 Branding and Promotion

-Each Partner shall be entitled to use the trade marks of the other Partners within the materials created for its elements of the Project and for the duration of the Project The provisions of Clause 9.3 of the Agreement shall remain unaffected by the above paragraph.
+Each Partner licences the other Partners [in accordance with the terms of Schedule 3]e to use the trade marks and associated branding of the other Partners within the materials created for its elements of the Project and for the duration of the Project and, in the case of the Hull 2017 brand, in accordance with the Hull 2017 Brand Guidelines.

+The provisions of Clause 9.3 of the Agreement shall remain unaffected by the above paragraph.

-The BBC will allocate in-house creative design resource to advise on, and provide iterations of, the Project brand architecture, protocols and delivery that meet BBC editorial and branding guidelines.
+The BBC will allocate in-house creative design resource to advise on, and provide iterations of, the Project brand architecture, protocols and delivery that meet the branding guidelines of each Partner and the editorial guidelines of the BBC.
+The final branding hierarchy for the Project shall be agreed by all Partners.

-Each Partner shall ensure that Hull 2017 is able to use the Project’s name, images of any relevant venues and images of the Project and shall provide Hull 2017 with examples of all promotional materials once available and with copies of standard press materials, press kits etc. to enable Hull 2017 to promote the Project as part of City of Culture.
+Each Partner shall ensure that all Partners are able to use (i) the Project’s name (ii) images of any relevant venues and (iii) images of the Project and key talent taking part in the Project, and shall provide Hull 2017 with examples of (i) all such promotional materials once available and (ii) with copies of standard press materials, press kits etc. to enable Hull 2017 to promote the Project as part of City of Culture and for archival and legacy purposes.

+Each Partner shall ensure that all Partners shall be able to film and photograph each event forming part of the Project, for marketing and promotion of the Production and for archival and legacy purposes.

 Sponsorship of Project

 None of the Partners shall enter into any sponsorship or other commercial arrangement in relation to the Project without the consent of Hull 2017 and the BBC.

+No Exploitation

+Each Partner shall take all reasonable steps to prevent any activity undertaken by a third party that creates an association with, or provides the third party, its products or services exposure in relation to, the Project (“Ambush Marketing”).

+No party shall do anything to knowingly damage Hull 2017’s relationship with its funders nor do anything that would bring Hull 2017 or City of Culture into disrepute.

 2017 Promotional Activity

-Each Partner shall be requested by Hull 2017 to assist with fundraising activity associated with the Project and with City of Culture eg cultivation events, artist/s talks, special tours, special viewings, limited edition artist work (it being recognised that the BBC itself may not be able to participate in such activity but that it is the intention that artists engaged by the BBC as part of the Project shall be able to participate).
+Each Partner shall assist Hull 2017 with fundraising and promotional activity associated with the Project and with City of Culture eg cultivation events, artist/s talks, special tours, special viewings, limited edition artist work (it being recognised that the BBC itself may not be able to participate in such activity but that each of BBC and Wrecking Ball shall ensure that artists engaged by the BBC or Wrecking Ball as part of the Project shall be able to participate).

-Each Partner acknowledges that Hull 2017’s own promotional materials shall contain references to and the logos of Hull 2017’s commercial and non-commercial partners.
+Each Partner acknowledges that Hull 2017’s own promotional materials shall contain references to and the logos of Hull 2017’s commercial and non-commercial partners and that it is intended that such promotional materials shall be on display at each Project venue.
 It is recognised that there cannot be any association between the BBC and any such commercial partners.

 Ticketing

-It is intended that Hull 2017 shall be responsible for all ticketing (both paid and unpaid) that is required for each element of the Project, and that all tickets for broadcast events shall be issued by Hull 2017 on behalf of the BBC in accordance with BBC standard operating terms.
+Hull 2017 shall be responsible for coordinating all ticketing (both paid and unpaid) that is required for each element of the Project, and all tickets for broadcast events shall be issued by Hull 2017 on behalf of the BBC in accordance with BBC standard operating terms.
 For those elements of the Project for which paid tickets are sold, Hull 2017 and the relevant Partner shall agree the pricing structure, it being acknowledged that Hull 2017 shall need to charge a small transaction fee in relation to each paid ticket.
 All tickets will be sold in accordance with Hull 2017’s ticketing policy.